-THE war Elser wanted to prevent cost 50-60 million lives worldwide.
-No one could have predicted the horror, misery, terror and genocide the Nazis would inflict by the time the Third Reich had passed into history.
+THE war the zither playing Elser wanted to prevent cost 50-60 million lives worldwide.
+No one could have predicted the misery, terror and genocide the Nazis would inflict by the time the Third Reich had passed into history.
 Not even Elser.

-The book "The Venlo Incident", published in 1950, by Captain Sigismund Payne Best of the British Secret Intelligence Service (SIS) tells of his role in the last-ditch British attempt to avoid war with Germany.
-Not only does Best’s book provide a unique record of the last days of Dietrich Bonhoeffer, it provides an intriguing account of Best's encounter with Georg Elser while both were imprisoned in Sachsenhausen concentration camp.
+The book "The Venlo Incident", published in 1950, by Captain Sigismund Payne Best of the British Secret Intelligence Service (SIS) not only tells of his role in the last-ditch British attempt to avoid war with Germany, the book provides an intriguing account of Best's encounter with Elser while both were imprisoned in Sachsenhausen concentration camp.

 'GEORG ELSER: The Zither Player' was written with the assistance of Peter Koblank, creator of the German website MythosElser.de.